Lady Sophia Rose Seymour1

 Last Edited=15 Feb 2005

 Her married name became Ponsonby.
-As a result of her marriage, Roberte de Neuflize was styled as Countess of Bessborough on 1 December 1920.
-She was invested as a Dame Grand Cross, Most Venerable Order of the Hospital of St. John of Jerusalem (G.C.St.J.).1 She was decorated with the award of Chevalier, Legion of Honour.1 She held the office of Justice of the Peace (J.P.) for West Sussex between 1943 and 1956.1
+After her marriage, Roberte de Neuflize was styled as Countess of Bessborough on 1 December 1920.
+She was appointed Dame Grand Cross, Most Venerable Order of the Hospital of St. John of Jerusalem (G.C.St.J.)1 She was awarded the Chevalier, Legion of Honour.1 She held the office of Justice of the Peace (J.P.) for West Sussex between 1943 and 1956.1

-Children of Roberte de Neuflize and Sir Vere Brabazon Ponsonby, 9th Earl of Bessborough
+Children of Roberte de Neuflize and Vere Brabazon Ponsonby, 9th Earl of Bessborough

 Citations